sirisian/ecmascript-types/serialization.md

 **Decoding is strict**, and refuses the four laxnesses a decoder is usually guilty of: a truncated sequence, an overlong encoding (```C0 80``` for U+0000 is the classic, and lets one code point have several spellings), a surrogate encoded as three bytes (CESU-8), and a value above U+10FFFF.

+A record with a fixed-width name field is the case this most often serves, and [fixed-length strings](examples/fixedstring.md) works it through.

 **The codec does not trim.** A zero byte decodes to U+0000 like any other.
 Padding is a property of a *format*, so it belongs to whatever overlays the bytes — which is what lets one codec serve a zero-padded record, a length-prefixed wire format, and a tag with no padding convention at all.
 The [binary packet](examples/binarypacket.md) writer and the [serializer](examples/serializer.md) both length-prefix and both predate this; either could use ```toUtf8``` where the bytes must be UTF-8 rather than code units.

 ## Interaction with Decorators and Reflection